hansli112/Video-Streaming/README.md

 - Functions(about Network)

+	- Security
-	- AES Encryption (mode: ECB, CBC, OFB, CFB, CTR, XTS)
+		- AES Encryption (choose one of modes: ECB, CBC, OFB, CFB, CTR, XTS)

 - other Functions